ccxt/ccxt/wiki/Manual.md

 ## Price Tickers

 A price ticker contains statistics for a particular market/symbol for some period of time in recent past, usually last 24 hours.
-The methods for fetching tickers are:
+The methods for fetching tickers are described below.

+### A Single Ticker For One Symbol

 ```JavaScript
 // one ticker